HarryLovesCode/Vulkan-API-Book/README.md

 - Rendering to surfaces
 - Swap chains
 - Queues
-- Windowing across multiple platforms
+- Windowing across different platforms
-- and more!
+- And more!

 # Resources